tldr-pages/tldr/pages/linux/script.md

 `script -t 2> {{path/to/timingfile}}`

-- Flush data as soon as it happens:
+- Write out data as soon as it happens:

 `script -f {{path/to/file}}`